A randomized algorithm for nonconvex minimization with inexact evaluations and complexity guarantees: Conclusion

 \section{Conclusion}

-In this paper, we presented a simple randomized algorithm that finds an \((\epsg, \epsH)\)-approximate second-order stationary point of a smooth nonconvex function with inexact oracle access to gradient and Hessian.
-Compared to previous studies, our method stands out due to its enhanced tolerance for inexactness.
-Specifically, the gradient inexactness measure can be relative, and no coupling between \(\epsg\) and \(\epsH\) is required.
-Both features make our inexactness criteria easier to satisfy, as evidenced in the low-rank matrix factorization example and when we examine the subsampling complexities of finite-sum problems.
+We have presented a simple randomized algorithm that finds an \((\epsg, \epsH)\)-approximate second-order stationary point of a smooth nonconvex function with inexact oracle access to gradient and Hessian.
+Compared to previous studies, our method's main advantage is its enhanced tolerance for inexactness.
+Specifically, the gradient inexactness measure can be relative, and no coupling between the parameters \(\epsg\) and \(\epsH\) that define accuracy in first- and second-order conditions is required.
+Both features make our inexactness criteria easier to satisfy, as evidenced in the low-rank matrix factorization example of Section~\ref{sec:roosta-work} and the subsampling complexity result for finite-sum problems in Section~\ref{sec:sampling}.
+Moreover, our approach eliminates the need for approximate evaluations of the function value, which typically come with stringent requirements in terms of precision and therefore high sample complexity in finite-sum settings.

-For future directions, it is worth noting that our runtime analysis hinges on the idea that first-order steps give sufficient descent in the function values, with gradient descent being a typical example.
-Thus, the Radamacher randomness (Lines~\ref{line:random} of Algorithm~\ref{alg:inexact_randomized}) could also be injected to the saddle point escaping steps in other algorithms, like those in~\cite{yao2022inexact,YCarmon_JCDuchi_OHinder_ASidford_2018a,RoyW17a, royer2020a-newton-cg-alg}.
-These algorithms might offer better runtime performance because of their refined descent methods but could face challenges in meeting inexactness criteria due to their negative curvature analysis, which our paper greatly improves.

-\syl{I drafted a conclusion section. \begin{itemize} \item I didn't describe our algorithm here and didn't mention high prob bound or no function value required. \item As another future work, we can mention practical adaptive algorithm leveraging relative gradient (similar to Katya's idea which we found does not seem to work) \end{itemize}}